Dominant Planet in the Birth Chart #

 Mars Dominant #

 Mars dominance places drive, initiative, and direct action at the center of the personality.
-With Mars as the strongest planet, life is met head-on.
-There is a quality of assertiveness, physical energy, and competitive instinct that shapes how challenges are approached, goals are pursued, and conflict is engaged.
+Life is met head-on, with assertiveness and physical energy shaping how challenges are approached and goals are pursued.

 Jupiter Dominant #